shysolocup/pice/README.md

 # pepm
-An npm package that lets you install other npm packages with code
+Node.JS Package that lets you run commands and install packages directly from your code